Biomass and Renewable Energy Mandates

 The EU Council of Ministers in October 2014 adopted a 27 percent renewable energy target by 2030.
-Unlike the 2020 mandate, the 2030 goal is an EU-wide target, not country-specific.
-The high European subsidies will likely continue to drive biomass imports through 2020, but it is still unclear how individual member states will respond to the 2030 goal.
+The high European subsidies will likely continue to drive biomass imports through 2020, but since the EU’s new renewable energy policy is still being debated, it is unclear how individual member states will respond to the 2030 goal.
 Those renewable energy policy decisions by EU member states will determine whether or not there are changes to the current high subsidy levels which impact wood biomass markets.

 - AF&PA opposes government mandates and incentives that distort the market for woody biomass raw material for the U.S. paper and wood products manufacturers.

 - AF&PA believes market forces, not government mandates and incentives, should determine the use of wood and wood residuals for renewable energy.
 Where state or federal governments institute incentives or mandates for renewable energy, those policies must give equal treatment to existing industry energy generation from biomass and newly created renewable energy generation, promote sustainable forest management, and provide incentives for reliable and affordable regional fiber supplies rather than a particular use while maintaining open market access.

 - Renewable energy policies should not require forest products manufacturing facilities to compete on an uneven playing field with their power suppliers and other energy producers for biomass fiber.